HackerRouter/carpetmod112-modified/README.md

 **Settings:**

-`concretePowderDoConvert`: got the idea from OSTC Lab.

 `updateSuppressionCrashFixAdditions`: inspired by a joke said by Fallen_Breath. `updateSuppressionCrashFix` becomes less vanilla if u enable this. u'll have the chance to turn into creative mode for 1 sec, and a chance to do word tearing without anything or manipulate the RNG.

-`endChunksAutoload`: inspired by an issue i created to fabric carpet. it can be also called 'dragonFightLoadChunks'

 `survivalPlayersLoadChunks`: Uh-uh.